Laphet/FCF_HOMO/README.md

 ### Data description
-The domain is discretized into MxNxP cells in x-, y- and z-direction.
+The domain is discretized into "MxNxP" cells in x-, y- and z-direction.
 For a 3d index “(i, j, k)” with “0 <= i < M”, “0 <= j < N” and “0 <= k < P”,
 we should convert it into a 1d index as “(ixNxP + jxP + k)”.